RenanRodriguesRecife/RenanRodriguesRecife/README.md

 - 📫 How to reach me: ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...

--->
+- 🌱 I'm currently learning Javascript and its frameworks -->

 ## Hi!
-I'm Renan Rodrigues 👋
+I'm Renan Rodrigues
-- 🌱 I'm currently learning Javascript and its frameworks
 - 🔭 Enthusiastic in everything related to emulation, preservation and game development
 - λ I'm also working on HL2Epistle3 λ (https://www.facebook.com/HL2Epistle3)